kensanata/spellcasters/Elam.md

 realms and forces a native into your present realm.
 Such a native could be a troll, valkyrie, doppelgänger, elven noble, demon, naga or similar (usually around HD 6).
 Anybody casting this spell gets their own little ally.
-They will stay for an hour before fading away.
-If they are killed, the spell will have no effect for a week and then it will have latched onto a new ally.
+They stay for an hour before fading away.
+If they are killed, the spell has no effect for a week and then it will have latched onto a new ally.

-**Fortification** (4) protects a location such as a castle from arcane intruders for a day by creating magical fortifications and barriers which will prevent any magical or summoned creatures from coming closer than 100ft and it prevents any magical effects from crossing the boundary: you can cast spells inside the fortification but you can throw a fireball from the outside at anything inside the fortification.
+**Fortification** (4) protects a location such as a castle from arcane intruders for a day by creating magical fortifications and barriers which prevent any magical or summoned creatures from coming closer than 100ft and it prevents any magical effects from crossing the
+boundary: you can cast spells inside the fortification but you can throw a fireball from the outside at anything inside the fortification.
 The barriers do not dispell magic: a charmed person could still walk past the barrier carrying a magic sword.

 **Portal** (5) enchants a closed door such that opening it creates a portal² to any unused door anywhere in the nine realms.
-You can specify a building or a person and the portal will be created to the nearest unused door.
+You can specify a building or a person and the portal created will connect to the nearest unused door.
 These doors are usually in deep cellars, attics, ruins, dungeons, sewers and the like.
 The portal is permanent until dispelled.

 **Realm** (5) enchants a closed door such that opening it leads to a little pocket realm, enough space for a building, a little land, some